 Chris is a Licensed Clinical Social Worker (LCSW).Before social works school, Chris volunteered for GMHC and the Ali Forney Center, which caters to homeless LGBTQ+ youth.
 Since he began practicing as a therapist in (initially as an intern in 2012), Chris has worked extensively with gay men (including couples) and TGNC folx.

 Corey Bryant is a Licensed Mental Health Counselor.
 He has extensive experience working with the LGBTQ+ population.
 He received his MA in Counseling for Mental Health and Wellness from New York University and is certified in motivational interviewing as well as a variety of training related to power dynamics, oppression, and aging with HIV/AIDS.

-Serving the LGBTQIAP+ community and individuals along the queer spectrum is something I focused on heavily in grad school at NYU; is something I am extremely passionate about; and is a specialization I have personal and direct experience with post-grad for approximately 3 years.
-I specialize in an intersectional approach to both privileged and oppressed aspects of individual identity and the ways in which societal structures oppress those of marginalized identities.
+Darlene is a Pre-licensure Master Social Worker pending the completion of their supervision.
+Serving the LGBTQIAP+ community and individuals along the queer spectrum is something Darlene has focused on heavily in grad school at NYU; is something they are extremely passionate about, and is a specialization they have personal and direct experience with post-grad for approximately 3 years.

 Faith is a Licensed Creative Arts.
 Art therapy is a unique and groundbreaking modality that can be used in conjunction with, or as an alternative to, traditional talk therapy.
 The best part is that everyone can access the benefits of art therapy, regardless of age or artistic inclination.
 This kind of therapy focuses on the use of creative outlets to cope with the difficulties you're facing.